The symplectic cohomology of magnetic cotangent bundles: Preliminaries

 In summary, we have proven \begin{lem} The metric $g_{J,\omega}$ is isometric to that of the cone over $S^*N$ equipped with the Riemannian metric $g_S$. \end{lem} As a particular consequence, the metric $g_{J,\omega}$ has bounded geometry.

-We summarise various features we shall need. \begin{enumerate} \item The distance of a point on $P^*N$ to the unit sphere bundle is given by the function $t-2$.
+We summarise various features we shall need.
+They are all immediate consequences of \eqref{eqConicalForm} \begin{enumerate} \item The distance of a point on $P^*N$ to the unit sphere bundle is given by the function $t-2$.
+Indeed, we have \eqref{eqConicalForm} that $\|\nabla t\|=1$ so gradient curves are geodesics.
 Observe that the function $|p|$ is thus, roughly, the \textit{square} of the distance.

 \item The projection $\pi$ factors through translations in $r$. \item Translating a vector in the kernel of $dt$ from $r=r_0$ to $r=r_1$ has the effect of rescaling its norm by $e^{(r_1-r_0)/2}$.
-In particular, translation-invariant vector fields on $P^*N$ grow linearly with the distance. \item For an $m$-form $\sigma$ on $N$, the norm of $|\pi^*\sigma|$ decays roughly as $e^{-\frac{m}{2}r}$, or, as the inverse of the $m$th power of the distance from $S^*N$. \item The Hamiltonian flow with respect to $ \omega = \omega_0$ of $|p|$ is invariant under translations. \item Fix a magnetic form $\sigma$.
-Then there is a family $J_t$ of almost complex structures such that $J_t$ is compatible with $\omega_{t\sigma}$ and $J_t\to J$ in $C^{ \infty}_{ \mathrm{loc}}$ as $r \to\infty$.
-In particular, $g_{J_t, \omega_{t \sigma}}$ is quasi-isometric to $g_{J, \omega}$, and thus geometrically bounded.
-Such an almost complex structure will be referred to as roughly conical near infinity. \end{enumerate} \begin{rem} We remark that asking an $ \omega$-compatible almost complex structure to be conical at infinity makes no requirements (other than compatibility) on the interior of $D^*_1N$.
-In particular, up to rescaling the metric ($g \mapsto e^s g$), for any 2-form $ \sigma$ on $N$, we can choose a conical $J$ such that the $L^{ \infty}$-norm of $ \pi^* \sigma$ with respect to the metric $g_{J, \omega}$ is as small as we like.
-In particular, we can ensure that $ \| \pi^* \sigma \|_{ \infty} < 1/4$---this will be useful in the proof of Theorem \ref{tmMainIso} below. \end{rem}
+In particular, translation-invariant vector fields on $P^*N$ grow linearly with the distance. \item { }For an $m$-form $\sigma$ on $N$, the norm of $|\pi^*\sigma|$ decays roughly as $e^{-\frac{m}{2}r}$, or, as the inverse of the $m$th power of the distance from $S^*N$. \item The Hamiltonian flow with respect to $ \omega = \omega_0$ of $|p|$ is invariant under translations. \item Fix a magnetic form $\sigma$.
+Then there exists a family $J_s$ of almost complex structures such that $J_s$ is compatible with $\omega_{s\sigma}$ and for each $s$ we have that

-\begin{rem} Rescaling the metric alters the magnetic geodesic flow.
-The concerned reader might worry that the main dynamical application (i.e. Theorem \ref{thm:hz-finite}) is only valid for these rescaled systems.
-Luckily this is not the case.
-Indeed, whilst Theorem \ref{thm:main} requires us to rescale the metric, Theorem \ref{thm:hz-finite} is valid for \textit{any} compact set.
-Thus we can simply rescale back to obtain Theorem \ref{thm:hz-finite} for any magnetic form.
-Similarly Proposition \ref{pr:non-contractible} is purely an asymptotic statement, and thus is also not affected by rescaling. \end{rem}